Composer Mike Batt has revealed that a legal battle over a silent song was nothing more than a publicity stunt.

-The pair were interviewed on the steps of the High Court in 2002 apparently after agreeing a settlement.
+He was interviewed at the High Court in 2002 with Cage's representatives apparently after agreeing a settlement.

 Earlier the Southampton-born composer admitted on Twitter that the whole thing had been a "great scam".

-The issue hit the headlines when the Southampton-born composer included a blank track - titled A One Minute Silence - on an album he made with The Planets.'Lot of fun'
+The issue hit the headlines when the Southampton-born composer included a blank track - titled A One Minute Silence - on an album he made with The Planets.

 After the album had topped the classical charts, John Cage's publishers lodged a claim for royalties.